 - Show evidence that the beneficiary of the application meets all the requirements

-In order to qualify for an EB3 visa, there are a few routes that the worker should take:
+In order to qualify for an EB-3 visa, per USCIS, there are a few routes that the worker should take:

-- Professionals – For the professional position, the worker must have a baccalaureate degree or a foreign equivalent.
+- Professionals – For the professional position, you must have a baccalaureate degree or a foreign equivalent.

-- Unskilled Workers – The unskilled or “other” workers category includes positions that can be performed even if the worker doesn’t have two years of training or experience.
+- Unskilled Workers – The unskilled or “other” workers category includes positions that can be performed even if you doesn’t have two years of training or experience.
 Seasonal or temporary jobs are excluded, though.

 Labor Certification Process